Adolf von Rauch (born 1805): Numismatist and collector

 Rauch graduated from Berlin´s Joachimsthalsches Gymnasium.
 Adolf von Rauch´s interests went far beyond his service as a guard officer.
 By Benoni Friedländer, an outstanding numismatic expert and collector, he was introduced to numismatics as a scholarly discipline.
-Even during his service as an officer and chamberlain he developed as a knowledgeable and notable collector of ancient Greek and Roman coins.50 selected coins from Rauch´s collection were presented in a special publication in 1843 by the numismatist Bernhard von Koehne, soon after director at the Hermitage Museum in Saint Petersburg.
+Even during his service as an officer and chamberlain he developed as a knowledgeable and notable collector of ancient Greek and Roman coins.
+50 selected coins from Rauch´s collection were presented in a special publication in 1843 by the numismatist Bernhard von Koehne, soon after director at the Hermitage Museum in Saint Petersburg.
 On initiative of Julius Friedländer, Benoni Friedländer´s son and first director of Berlin´s Münzkabinett, many of Adolf von Rauch´s coins became part of the collection of this new museum.
 Today, the Münzkabinett is one of the Berlin State Museums.
 As a renowned numismatist he continuously published scientific essays.

-Together with general Prince Wilhelm Radzwill and Bernhard von Koehne, Adolf von Rauch was one of the founders of the Numismatic Society in Berlin, the first German numismatic association (comparable with the Royal Numismatic Society).
+Together with general Prince Wilhelm Radziwiłł and Bernhard Karl von Koehne, Adolf von Rauch was one of the founders of the Numismatic Society in Berlin, the first German numismatic association (comparable with the Royal Numismatic Society).
 From 1870 to 1877 he was its chairman.

 The Antiquarische Gesellschaft in Zürich (Antiquarian Society of Zurich) had awarded him its honorary membership.